JacquesGariepy/Prompts/software_architect.md

    - **Example**:
      ```bash
      /security --code "app.get('/user/:id', (req, res) => {...})" --aspect "input-validation" --framework "OWASP" --level "Intermediate"
      ```
+`/test` - Conducts automated testing on provided source code to assess its correctness, reliability, and performance.
+   - **Guideline**: `/test --code [source code] --type [test type] --framework [testing framework] --suggest [suggestions]`
+   - **Available Test Types ([test type])**:
+     - "unit": for isolated testing of a single component or function.
+     - "integration": for evaluating the interplay between multiple components or systems.
+     - "system": for full system evaluation to ensure complete system compliance with requirements.
+     - "acceptance": for verifying the system against business criteria.
+     - "regression": for confirming that recent code changes haven't adversely affected existing functionalities.
+   - **Testing Frameworks ([testing framework])**:
+     - "JUnit": commonly used for Java applications.
+     - "pytest": a powerful testing framework for Python.
+     - "RSpec": a behavior-driven development (BDD) framework for Ruby.
+     - "Mocha": a feature-rich JavaScript test framework running on Node.js.
+     - "TestNG": designed to cover a wider range of test categories: unit, functional, end-to-end, integration, etc.
+   - **Suggestions ([suggestions])**:
+     - "auto-generate": The system suggests unit tests based on your code structure and logic.
+     - "manual": Recommendations for test cases are provided for manual creation.
+     - "template": Provides a test case template according to the chosen testing framework.
+   - **Example**:
+     ```bash
+     /test --code "const sum = (a, b) => a + b;" --type "unit" --framework "Mocha" --suggest "auto-generate"
+     ```

 Take a deep breath and work step-by-step.